pengineered/pengineered.github.io/about/about.md

 <figcaption>Photo credit: <a href='http://www.perkophoto.com/'>Greg Perko</a> and <a href='http://oeop.mit.edu/'>MIT OEOP</a></figcaption>

 Hi!
 I'm Justin.
-Please excuse the poor lanyard-work.

-As a doofus, daydreamer, and incoming [North Avenue Trade School](http://www.gatech.edu "Georgia Tech") freshman, I'll be documenting [my tragic attempts to learn physics the hard way](/projects), or [anything else](/blog) that comes to mind.
+I'm a first-year at the [North Avenue Trade School](http://www.gatech.edu "Georgia Tech").

-#####Note: This website is currently under construction.
+#####Note: This website is currently (and may indefinitely be) under construction.